theQRL/theqrl.org/content/blog/2022/last-month-at-qrl-june-2022/index.md

 4d5a (in [Discord](/discord)) will be sponsoring a contest to find the coolest design the community can produce with our logo.
 The design will be put onto a batch of QRL shirts, which will be exclusively sold for QRL.
 For the winning design, there will be a 1000 quanta tip alongside me paying to create an NFT of the design when that happens (for the artist).

-Additionally, if 100 unique people order a shirt, 4d5a will get some version of the design tattooed on myself in Amsterdam at the meetup.
+Additionally, if 100 unique people order a shirt, 4d5a will get some version of the design tattooed on himself in Amsterdam at the meetup!

-Please submit all designs to [#casual](/discord) (Discord) and 4d5a.
+Please submit all designs to [#casual](/discord) (Discord) and tag 4d5a.

 ## Quantum news